didacog/dr3dev-old/README.md

 	* Added support for custom configs init.vim and tmux.conf in `files/dots/custom/`.
 	* Moved TODO list to README file.
 	* Added example/explanation of how to start coding in godev - README.
-	* Improved README by PR#2 - @NefixEstrada
+	* Improved README by PR#2 - @NefixEstrada.
 	* Added support for custom bash config in `files/dots/custom/*.bash`.
-	* Cleanup of bash configs
+	* Cleanup of bash configs.
-	* Work in progres
 * 0.0.9
 	* Added new goenv-vscode image.
 	* Quick start in README.